Railroaded!: Plot

 Rosie Ryan receives a message from Martin, telling her to come to the Club Bombay, which he manages.
 Rosie Ryan goes to meet Martin at the club, and in the meantime Ferguson breaks into and inspects Calhoun's now-deserted apartment.
 He finds a photograph of Martin, which connects the two.
 He goes to the club to question Martin about his relation to Calhoun.

 Martin suggests to Rosie Ryan that he knows who is framing Steve Ryan, and Rosie denounces Ferguson in front of Martin.
 Ferguson warns Rosie to stay away from Martin.
 However, she is determined to do anything to get her brother off the hook, and puts more trust in Martin.
 Martin reveals to Calhoun his intent to rob Jacklin Ainsworth, Calhoun's gambling boss and the owner of Club Bombay.
 In an attempt to discover the relation between Calhoun and Martin, Ferguson waits outside Calhoun's hideout apartment.
 When Martin appears and is about to enter the building, Ferguson makes his presence known to him.

 Martin accuses Calhoun of double-crossing him.
-He then runs off, and Ferguson goes inside and tells her that Westin has been found dead in the river.
+He then runs off, and Ferguson goes inside and tells her that Weston has been found dead in the river.
 He advises Calhoun to call him later at Rosie Ryan's house for her own protection.
 Meanwhile Martin persuades an alcoholic named Wino to confess to the robbery in exchange for money.
 He assures Rosie that Wino's statements will get Steve Ryan out of jail.

 Rosie buys the whole concept and goes home to get money to pay Wino.
 Martin goes back to Calhoun's apartment, but she isn't there.
 He discovers the frightened Calhoun calling Ferguson from a drugstore.
 Calhoun arranges to meet Ferguson at her apartment, but before the detective arrives Martin shoots her.
 Martin then goes to Club Bombay, where he shoots and robs Ainsworth.
 Aware that Calhoun had called Rosie's phone number, Martin waits for her at the club and accuses her of betraying him.

 Just when Martin is about to shoot Rosie, Ferguson arrives with the police, having ordered a raid on the club.
 In the ensuing commotion, Martin manages to fire at Rosie and wound her.
 Martin is then killed in a shootout with Ferguson.
 Steve Ryan is at last released from jail.
 Ferguson and Rosie kiss.